idankash/AIMixDetect/README.md

 - [ ] All numbers provided in text in the paper
 - [ ] All tables and figures in the paper
-- [V] Selected tables and figures in the paper, as explained and justified below.
+- [x] Selected tables and figures in the paper, as explained and justified below.

 | Figure/Table #    | Program                     | Line Number | Output file     |
 |-------------------|-----------------------------|-------------|-----------------|